GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 **Waterproof phone case**

 LOKSAK makes great sealable bags for your phone.
+You can still use the phone when in the bag and it's crazy waterproof.

 ## On my body